BDC Hamburger Icon

 6. Automate your actions to identify your target audience.

-After you check your social media analytics, go a step further by using social media automation.
+After checking your social media analytics, go a step further by using social media automation.
 For example, some tools allow you to automate lead generation from your LinkedIn business profile, directing you to the people on that platform who might want to purchase your product.
 You could do the same with your Facebook marketing strategies and Google business profile.

 7. Look at your competitors to determine your target audience.

-8. Know your value.
+8. Know your value to your target audience.

 Before selling to your target customers, you must know why they’ll buy your product.
 You must be confident about your product’s value and convey that information to your ideal client.

-To ensure you send the right branding message, create a statement that shows you know your target audience.
+To ensure you send the right branding message, create a positioning statement that shows you know your target audience.

 For example, if you sell a skin care cream with sunscreen and anti-aging properties, your positioning statement might be, “For mature adults who want to protect and nourish their skin with natural ingredients, XYZ offers a skin care treatment that takes as little as two minutes to apply.”

 After completing these steps, you must ensure you have the right target audience.
-To do this, create a sample ad and market it to your target customer group.
+To do this, develop a sample ad and market it to your target customer group.
 On social media, you can create an ad that appeals specifically to your target audience and see how many of these users click through to your website.

 With print ads, you won’t have a click-through option, but you can use a call-to-action code so you know prospects are responding to it.